DevanWestley/AbsenSea/README.md

 # AbsenSea
-An app for checking a sea farer's crew safety equipments with computer vision and also for tracking the crew members availability
+An application for checking a seafarer's crew safety equipment using computer vision and tracking crew members' availability.

-MariTeam
+## Team: MariTeam
-Ketua Kelompok:
+- Ketua Kelompok:
-Anggota 1:
+- Anggota 1:
-Anggota 2:
+- Anggota 2: